Concepts of Consciousness — Part Two

-If you find the visual representations in this section confusing or the text too simple, too complex or otherwise unhelpful, you can safely skip this section and go directly to Part Three of this chapter: "The main concepts of consciousness"
+If you find the visual representations in this section confusing or the text too simple, too complex or otherwise unhelpful, you can safely skip this section and go directly to Part Three of this chapter: "The three main concepts of consciousness"

 Fig. 1.
 A three-dimensional conceptual space for

 concepts of consciousness

 - The "Matter" dimension indicates to what extent a concept of consciousness is based on the idea that matter is fundamental and real.

 - The "Consciousness" dimension indicates to what extent a concept of consciousness is based on the idea that consciousness is fundamental and real.

 - "The "Power" dimension indicates to what extent a concept of consciousness accepts that consciousness is not only awareness but also power.

 For simplicity's sake we limit all numbers to the range from -1 (not there at all) to +1 (fully there), with 0 indicating agnosticism (nothing to say about it).
 All numbers are ordinal: they only indicate a rank-order, a rather vague and ill-defined "more or less", but definitely not exact quantities.